-- EDAD 6300 Principal Standards and Competencies EDAD Instructional Leadership Development (ILD) 6301 EDAD 6314 The Principalship EDAD 6315 School Finance/Business Management School Personnel Administration EDAD 6316 School Public Relations EDAD 6317 - EDAD 6389 Internship in Educational Administration (S-L)
+Specialized Preparation (21 hours) Specialized Preparation (21 hours) EDAD 6300 Principal Standards and Competencies EDSC 6312 Appraisal in Counseling and Development EDAD 6301 Instructional Leadership Development (ILD) EDUC 5344 Diagnosing Learning Different Children EDAD 6314 The Principalship SPED 5320 Teaching the Underachiever EDAD 6315 School Finance/Business Management SPED 5330 Pedagogy of Special Education EDAD 6316 School Personnel Administration SPED 5332 Diagnosing and Correcting Reading Difficulties EDAD 6317 School Public Relations SPED 5350 Classroom and Behavioral Management EDAD 6389 Internship in Educational Administration (S-L) Strategies SPED 6350 Individual Diagnostic Assessment Practicum (160 hours) (S-L)

-EDUC/SPED 6010 Professional Portfolio EDAD 6020 Seminar in Educational Leadership
+EDUC/SPED 6010 Professional Portfolio

+EDAD 6020 Seminar in Educational Leadership

 College of Education graduate students who are in a dual master's degree program where a state certification exam is required, should meet with their program advisor prior to registering for their first exam in order to determine which exam should be taken first.
-Students will be authorized only to take one TEXES exam at a time.
+Students will be authorized only to take one TExES exam at a time.
 The first exam taken must be passed before permission to register for a second (different) exam will be given.